carrot2/elasticsearch-carrot2/README.md

 (or wherever your ES node is deployed).
 That file contains some sample data and query examples.

+Alternatively, the plugin's folder contains `_site/curl/` sub-folder which in turn contains sample `curl` scripts that inject data into ES and query the clustering plugin.

 Versions and compatibility
 --------------------------